Early Childhood Education

 What will students graduate from the program with?

 Students will graduate with a B.S. in Early Childhood Education, as well as a recommendation for licensure with children from Birth to Age-5 in the State of VT only.
-Students will not be qualified for licensure with anything over Pre-K level.
+Students will not be qualified for licensure with anything over a Pre-K level.

 What is different about this program compared to others?

 This program is designed for students who are working full-time, as it will be much easier to schedule their work around their job.
-It is 90% online, 10% on-campus seminar which mean once a semester on Lyndon State’s campus.
+It is 90% online, 10% on-campus seminar which means once a semester on Lyndon State’s campus.
 This is the first and only program of its kind in the Vermont State College system.
 The need for ECE teachers in Vermont is high, and with LSC’s already highly regarded education program, an online degree could be a very convenient way to beef up the resume.